67th Commonwealth Parliamentary Conference

 The CPA’s Recommended Benchmarks for Democratic Legislatures provide a framework for excellence in Commonwealth parliamentary and legislative practice and were updated to include the UN Sustainable Development Goals (SDGs), in particular SDG16 on strong and sustainable democratic institutions

-As part of their visit, the CPA delegation are meeting with Hon.
+As part of their visit, the CPA delegation met with Hon.
 Papalii Lio Oloipola Taeu Masipau, Speaker of the Legislative Assembly; Hon.
 Fiame Naomi Mataafa, Prime Minister of Samoa; Mr Satama Leatisa Uitime Tala, Clerk of the Legislative Assembly and CPA Samoa Branch Secretary; as well as parliamentary staff, Government officials, the Attorney General, the Auditor General and representatives of both Samoan civil society and local media groups.

 Speaking about the CPA Democratic Benchmarks self-assessment, Hon.
 Papalii Lio Oloipola Taeu Masipau, Speaker of the Legislative Assembly of Samoa said: